 Courses numbered 200-399 focus on specific areas within their respective disciplines.
 A 100-level course may be required as a prerequisite to an upper-level course.
-200 and 300 level courses offer more advanced content.
+200 and 300-level courses offer more advanced content.
 The written work required in these courses assumes that the basic skills covered in the 100-level courses have been mastered.
-Freshmen must be aware of this before enrolling in a course above the 200-level.
 The few courses offered at the 300-level are the most challenging in the curriculum.